| |

 It's a

 Catch-22.
-The best time to expose a young
+The best time to expose a puppy to

 veterinarians advise you not to expose